lore-w/jquery-pjax/README.md

 This is a lower level function used by `$.fn.pjax` itself.
 It allows you to get a little more control over the pjax event handling.

-This example uses the current click context to set an ancestor as the container:
+This example uses the current click context（上下文） to set an ancestor（祖先、被继承人） as the container:

 ``` javascript
 if ($.support.pjax) {